menu

 Occupations and Workforce

-Banks is a blue-collar town, with 40.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Banks is generally considered to be a blue-collar town.
+40.13% of the Banks workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Banks is a town of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Banks who work in office and administrative support (16.45%), food service (9.87%), and teaching (9.21%).

 Setting & Lifestyle